kubos/kubos/docs/contribution-process.md

     * If you are creating a story, the description should follow the [Agile user story template](https://www.mountaingoatsoftware.com/agile/user-stories)
 - If you're creating a bug, update the 'Affects Version/s' field to document the oldest affected version of the project

-If you want to create an issue but not immediately work on it, the description field should be an in-depth summary of the problem/feature and what needs to be changed.
-Ideally, you, or whoever works the issue, should be able to read the description and understand what work needs to be done without talking to whoever created the issue (though talking to the creator is still recommended in order to make sure that the requirements are well understood and haven't changed since the issue was created).
+### Github

+- Navigate to the repo you'd like to open an issue against (most likely kubostech/kubos)
+- Click the 'Issues' tab
+- Click the 'New Issue' button
+- The title should be a descriptive overview of the problem
+- The description should go into more detail about what the problem/feature is and what needs to be done in order to complete the task.
+    * If you are creating a story, the description should follow the [Agile user story template](https://www.mountaingoatsoftware.com/agile/user-stories)
+- Click the 'Labels' link and add a tag for 'Bug' or 'Enhancement' depending on what kind of work should be done

 ## Mark the Issue as 'In Progress'

 In order to track what's being worked on and by whom, for every issue you work you should:
-- Drag the issue from the backlog into the sprint (if it's not already present)
+- JIRA: Drag the issue from the backlog into the sprint (if it's not already present)
 - Assign it to yourself
     * Click the issue
-	* Under 'People'>'Assignee', click 'Assign to me'
+    * JIRA: Under 'People'>'Assignee', click 'Assign to me'
+    * Github: Click the 'Assignees' link and select yourself
 - Mark the issue as 'In Progress'.
-There are two ways:
+    * JIRA: There are two ways
-	* From the full issue description page, click the 'In Progress' button
+        + From the full issue description page, click the 'In Progress' button
-	* From the 'Active Sprints' page, drag the issue from the 'To-Do' column into the 'In Progress' column
+        + From the 'Active Sprints' page, drag the issue from the 'To-Do' column into the 'In Progress' column
+    * Github: Edit the title of the project and add "[WIP]"

 ## Create a Branch of the Code You Want to Work On

-All code changes should initially be made in a branch of the relavent Kubos repo and then be submitted against the master branch as a pull request:
+All code changes should initially be made in a branch of the relavent Kubos repo either in the main repo, or in a personal copy (if you don't have access) and then be submitted against the master branch as a pull request:

+To create your own repo:

+- Navigate to the github page of the main code that you want to work on.
+For example, https://github.com/kubostech/kubos.
+- Click the 'Fork' button in the upper right-hand corner.
+- If you see a dialog 'Where should we fork this repository?', click the icon with your username.
+- Within your development environment, create a link to your new remote repository:

+    $ git remote add {repo name you create} {personal repo url}

 Clone the repo that you want to modify onto your local machine